awslabs/chaos-machine/README.md

 ```

 ### Running a test
 To run an experiment and test a hypothesis with the Chaos Machine, you provide an input and start an execution of the state machine.
 You can do this using the [AWS Step Functions console](https://aws.amazon.com/step-functions/), [AWS CLI](https://aws.amazon.com/cli/), or any [AWS SDK](https://aws.amazon.com/developer/tools/).
 I recommend starting with the [Step Functions console](#step-functions-console) for initial or ad-hoc experimentation, then using a SDK to integrate with your automated testing.
 There is an example using `pytest` that can be referenced to create automated tests using the chaos machine in [`examples/tests`](examples/tests/).
+You can review details of the test, e.g. results of the steady state and hypothesis evaluations, in the CloudWatch log groups associated with the Lambda functions.

 #### Step Functions console:
 * Find and select the state machine in the **AWS Step Functions** console.